 Local Food Lunches is an online community that celebrates and helps raise the profile of local and regional producers.
 I buy examples of local produce from a high street in the region and then go home (or out under canvas) and make an interesting meal of some kind.
 Nine times out of ten, if cooked for two or more people, these meals rarely run to more than about £2.50 a plate – reinforcing the idea that good local food needn’t cost the earth.

-I’d seen local towns where I’d grown up in the East Midlands have their high street shops and much of their community spirit destroyed by the arrival of big supermarkets.
-I didn’t want to see a repeat performance in my adopted home-town.
+I’ve seen local towns where I’d grown up in the East Midlands have their high street shops and much of their community spirit destroyed by the arrival of big supermarkets.

-I sat reflecting on the whole experience of opposing the supermarket for about a year, wondering what we could have done differently – if anything.
-It struck me that supermarkets are usually very poor at stocking and selling local produce, whereas these products were often cheap and easily available in local shops.
+It struck me that supermarkets are usually very poor at stocking and selling local produce, whereas these products are often cheap and easily available in local shops.
 So, this could be where local shops could get one up on the big boys

 I also began to get interested in the idea of ‘food miles’.
 I realised that a bottle of our local Teme Valley apple juice is just delivered to local shops from the producer from “up the hill” (the words of our local grocer).
 If a superstore were to want to stock this apple juice, then they’d be forced to work with their vast central distribution systems.
 The juice would most likely have to travel in a truck 80+ miles to a vast cold store near Bristol, before coming back to where it started to be sold in our proposed supermarket.
 That’s about a 160-mile round trip for a bottle of local apple juice.
 Food miles gone mad!